Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 ### Instantiation with prefill

-One use case where starting an instance from a stateless view can be that you first want the app to act like an access service where the user is presented some given data.
-From this information the user can choose to act on the listed data, and then use the service as a normal form submittance service.
+An example use case for starting an instance from a stateless application could be an app where the user is presented some given data at first.
+From this information the user can choose to act on the listed data, and then continue using the service as a normal form.

 To achieve this type of flow you are dependent on setting up your application as a stateless application, described under [configuration](#configuration).
 When this has been done, you can expand the stateless view to include `InstantiationButton` which can start a new instance when the user clicks the button.